 You can indeed drink water right after you wake up, even before you brush your teeth.
 In fact, this practice can do you a world of good-

-- Your body uses up its water supply during the night when you sleep.
-You don’t always wake up in the middle of the night to refill your water stores.
-That is why you should drink water as soon as you wake up.
-It will rehydrate you.
+- Your body uses up its water supply during the night when you sleep and you don’t always wake up in the middle of the night to refill your water stores.
+That is why you should drink water as soon as you wake up, it will rehydrate you.

 - The germs and bacteria inside your mouth multiply during the night.
 When you drink water in the morning before brushing, it will clean out your mouth and make tooth-brushing more effective.